Social support: Mental health

 Social support profile is associated with increased psychological well-being in the workplace and in response to important life events.

 There has been an ample amount of evidence showing that social support aids in lowering problems related to one's mental health.
 As reported by Cutrona, Russell, and Rose, in the elderly population that was in their studies, their results showed that elderly individuals who had relationships where their self-esteem was elevated were less likely to have a decline in their health.
 In stressful times, social support helps people reduce psychological distress (e.g., anxiety or depression).
 Social support can simultaneously function as a problem-focused (e.g. receiving tangible information that helps resolve an issue) and emotion-focused coping strategy (e.g. used to regulate emotional responses that arise from the stressful event) Social support has been found to promote psychological adjustment in conditions with chronic high stress like HIV, rheumatoid arthritis, cancer, stroke, and coronary artery disease.
-Whereas a lack of social support has been associated with a risk for an individuals mental health.
+Whereas a lack of social support has been associated with a risk for an individual's mental health.
 This study also shows that the social support acts as a buffer to protect individuals from different aspects in regards to their mental and physical health, such as helping against certain life stressors.
 Additionally, social support has been associated with various acute and chronic pain variables (for more information, see Chronic pain).

 People with low social support report more sub-clinical symptoms of depression and anxiety than do people with high social support.
 In addition, people with low social support have higher rates of major mental disorder than those with high support.
-These include post traumatic stress disorder, panic disorder, social phobia, major depressive disorder, dysthymic disorder, and eating disorders.
+These include post-traumatic stress disorder (PTSD), panic disorder, social phobia, major depressive disorder, dysthymic disorder, and eating disorders.
 Among people with schizophrenia, those with low social support have more symptoms of the disorder.
 In addition, people with low support have more suicidal ideation, and more alcohol and (illicit and prescription) drug problems.
 Similar results have been found among children.
 Religious coping has especially been shown to correlate positively with positive psychological adjustment to stressors with enhancement of faith-based social support hypothesized as the likely mechanism of effect.
 However, more recent research reveals the role of religiosity/spirituality in enhancing social support may be overstated and in fact disappears when the personality traits of "agreeableness" and "conscientiousness" are also included as predictors.